kashisharora-14/insight-mentor-link/replit.md

 4. Set up deployment configuration for production

 ## Recent Changes
-- **2025-09-25**: Initial Replit setup and configuration
-- Fixed port and host configuration for Replit environment
+- **2025-09-28**: Successful GitHub import and Replit environment setup
+- Installed project dependencies with npm
-- Updated Supabase integration to use environment variables
+- Configured Supabase integration with DATABASE_URL
-- Configured deployment settings
+- Frontend running successfully on port 5000 with proper host configuration
+- Deployment configured for autoscale with npm build and preview commands
+- Application tested and working with mock authentication system

 ## User Preferences
 - No specific preferences documented yet